GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: GSA-Forecaster Graph Sequence Attention

-\subsection{\revisetwo{Optional Extension: Node-Level Attention}}
+\subsection{Optional Extension: Node-Level Attention}

-\revisetwo{The GSA-Forecaster described earlier uses a single scalar to characterize the similarity between two graph signals (see Eqs.~\ref{eq:gsa-1} and \ref{eq:gsa-filter}).
-In other words, different nodes share the same attention score.
-We call this type of attention mechanism \textit{graph-level attention}, as the whole graph shares the same attention score.
-The graph-level attention may not work well with datasets with strong non-stationarity.
-For example, unexpected events may temporarily impact the data associated with a node such that the node does not have the same attention score as other nodes some times.
-For such datasets, it is ideal that we incorporate a node-level attention mechanism on top of the graph-level attention to deal with non-stationarity by allowing different nodes to have different attention scores.}
+The GSA-Forecaster primarily employs a single scalar to represent the similarity between two graph signals, as detailed in Equations~\ref{eq:gsa-1} and \ref{eq:gsa-filter}.
+This approach, where different nodes share the same attention score, is termed graph-level attention.
+Essentially, the entire graph is assigned a uniform attention score.
+However, this method may not be optimal for datasets characterized by strong non-stationarity.
+For instance, unforeseen events might temporarily affect the data related to a specific node, leading to a situation where that node's attention score differs from others.
+To address this, we propose an optional node-level attention mechanism.
+This enhancement allows for individual nodes to have distinct attention scores, effectively handling non-stationarity.

-\revisetwo{Fig.~\ref{fig:joiner} illustrates how we extend GSA-Forecaster.
-Our design consists of two types of GSA-Forecaster --- GSA-Forecaster (Graph-Level Attention) and GSA-Forecaster (Node-Level Attention).}
+Figure~\ref{fig:joiner} demonstrates our extension of GSA-Forecaster, which now includes two variants: GSA-Forecaster (Graph-Level Attention) and GSA-Forecaster (Node-Level Attention).